Romani culture: Language

 The Romani language is spoken by millions of Romani people throughout the world.
-It is of the Indo-Aryan branch.
+It is of the Indo-Aryan branch but has considerable influence from Persian, Armenian and Byzantine Greek.
 Many Romani people can speak two or more languages.
-It is not considered an official language because it varies from tribe to tribe.
+There are a number of dialects of the Romani language throughout Europe.
+Although is generally considered not considered an official language, Romani is an official language the Romani-run municipality of Šuto Orizari, in North Macedonia.

 Observances

 Each June, Gypsy Roma Traveller History Month is celebrated in London.
-International Romani Day is a holiday celebrated in Europe, especially in Budapest, Bulgaria, Romania and Eastern Europe, on April 8.
+International Romani Day is a holiday celebrated in Europe on April 8, especially in Bulgaria, Hungary, Romania and other parts of Central and Eastern Europe.
+World Roma Festival is a festival celebrated in Prague.
+Ederlezi and Kakava are holidays celebrated in spring by the Turkish Roma.